 Use drag-and-drop capabilities to rearrange events to different times or to assign them to different sub-calendars.

-3. Unique calendar links with customized access permissions
+3. Secure user access with customized access permissions

-The most powerful part of sub-calendar links is the amount of customized control you have, in two important ways:
+The most powerful part of account-based calendar access is the amount of customized control you have, in two important ways:

-- you control which sub-calendars are included in each calendar link
+- you control which sub-calendars are accessible to each user (or group)

 - you control which level of access permission is assigned to each sub-calendar included

-For example, you can create a unique calendar link for Crew 1 and include only the Crew 1 sub-calendar in it.
-Although the master calendar contains many other sub-calendars, Crew 1 will only see their own sub-calendar.
-In the view below, you can see two different calendar links in use:
+For example, you can create a user group for Crew 1 and include only the Crew 1 sub-calendar in it.
+Although the master calendar contains many other sub-calendars, users in the Crew 1 group will only see their own sub-calendar.
+In the view below, you can see two different calendar views, for two different groups:

 - Crew 1 sees their sub-calendar only (in green).